 Your premiums may also be based on how much of a risk you are considered to be by your chosen insurance provider.

 The truth is, there is no such thing as an average cost.
 Everyone has different needs and everyone’s circumstances can differ wildly.
-Your cover is usually based on personal information, including your age, weight, family medical history, lifestyle concerns and any known illnesses.
+The price of your cover is usually based on personal information, including your age, weight, family medical history, lifestyle concerns and any known illnesses.
 Your profession may also play a role, as some jobs can place you more at risk than others.

 Many providers will ask for similar information, although it can differ slightly.
 Your life insurance cover and premiums are based on this individual information, so it is important that you answer each question truthfully.
 Your policy may not pay out or pay out in full, if it turns out something in your application was inaccurate.